andrewluetgers/ngTest/README.md

 ### compileWithScope util
-ngTest also provides a handy util for testing directives that to help reduce the boilerplate for compiling a directive with a new scope.
+ngTest also provides a handy util for testing directives to help reduce the boilerplate for compiling a directive with a new scope.

 Simply call the compileWithScope(spec) function where spec is an object with an 'html' string property